by S Hausner

 “To be a bright torch for others, to be able to shed light—that is the supreme happiness which man can achieve.
 He who achieves this fears neither suffering, pain, sorrow nor need.
 Death no longer holds terrors for him, although it is only then that he learns really to love life.”

-A true and shining role model for the young revolutionaries, more and more of whom spring up from the ranks of the people every day.
+A true and shining role model for the young rebels, more and more of whom spring up from the ranks of the people every day.
 Look to Iron Felix, knight of the Revolution!